 I’ve got a feeling he’s a pro.
 I’d love to know his name.

 You feeling good right now?

 I’m feeling great.
 My friend has been sending me texts.
-Look at what he wrote to me after I told him I was nervous (see image at right): “Courage is not the absence of fear but the mastery of it.
+Look at what he wrote to me after I told him I was nervous (see image below): “Courage is not the absence of fear but the mastery of it.
 You have been practicing for this.
 Your time to shine.”

 After six more hours at the tables, Steve looked excited and a bit tired towards the end of the evening.
 His stack had grown to 44K at 150/300 blinds.
 As soon as he found me on the rail, he was in mid-sentence about a confrontation with an aggressive player in seat one.